kedarvr/Diabetes-prediction/README.md

 #### Streamlit App
 1. **Save the Script**:
    - Copy `advanced_diabetes_app.py` to the project directory.

 2. **Run the App**:
    ```python
    import subprocess
    subprocess.run(["streamlit", "run", "advanced_diabetes_app.py"])
    ```
    - Opens at `http://localhost:8501`.

 3. **Interact**:
    - Select a model from the dropdown (e.g., Random Forest).
    - Enter patient details (Pregnancies, Glucose, etc.).
+   - View enhanced visualizations powered by Plotly.
    - Click "Predict Diabetes Risk" to view prediction, probability, risk level (HIGH/MODERATE/LOW), and input features.
-   - Predictions are logged to `log.csv`.
+   - Predictions are logged to `log.csv` and optionally to Google Sheets.

 4. **Stop the App**:
    - Interrupt the cell (Ctrl+C) or close the terminal.

 #### Jupyter-Native App
 1. **Run the Script**:
    - Copy `diabetes_prediction_jupyter_all_models.py` into a Jupyter Notebook cell and execute.

 2. **Interact**:
    - Select a model from the dropdown.
    - Adjust sliders for patient details.
    - Click "Predict Diabetes Risk" to see results in the notebook.
    - Predictions are logged to `log.csv`.

 3. **View Log**:
    ```python
    import pandas as pd